Dawei-Chen-Math/Dawei-Chen-Math.github.io/README.md

 题目: Dynamical aspects of categories
 摘要: We will recall certain analogy between Teichmuller theory and triangulated categories, and discuss categorical results that are motivated from Teichmuller dynamics.
 Some open questions will be mentioned if time permitted.

-韩喆 (河南大学)
-题目: Groupoids from moduli space of quadratic differentials on Riemann surfaces
-摘要: By Bridgeland-Smith’s seminal work, the meromorphic quadratic differentials on compact Riemann surface could be realized as stability conditions on some triangulated categories.
-In this talk, I will introduce a groupoid given by cell structure of the moduli space of meromorphic quadratic differentials.
-Furthermore, I will explain the connection between the groupoid and topology of the moduli space.
-This is a joint work with A. King and Y. Qiu.

 李琼玲（南开大学）
 题目: Harmonic metrics on Higgs bundles over non-compact surfaces